-You've here the best sweet green peas recipe.
+In this recipe, I'll show you an easy-peasy way to toss up a sweet & spicy green peas dish that's a perfect accompaniment to any meal.
 It's a vegan green peas recipe fit for kids.
-Frozen peas are fried in spices then folded with nutritional yeast for a delicious creamy-cheesy flavor that you'll succumb for.
+Frozen peas are fried in spices then folded with nutritional yeast for a delicious creamy-cheesy flavor that you'll really love.

 If there's a veggie that you should always have in your freezer, then it should be a bag of frozen peas.
 In a matter of minutes, you can make yourself a healthy, easy, simple, and sweet green peas recipe.

-Green peas comes in a bundle of health benefits that should make you consider adding them to your menu.
+Green peas comes in a bundle of health benefits, including these:

-- They're a perfect food source for vitamin K, which builds strong bones.
+- They're a wonderful source for vitamin K, which builds strong bones.

-- Green peas will provide you with vitamin C, B1, B2, B3, and B6.
+- Loaded with vitamins C, B1, B2, B3, and B6.
 They're a source of iron, manganese, copper, among other minerals.

-- Green peas are loaded with antioxidants and anti-inflammatory nutrients which is a good thing for us with Rheumatoid Arthritis.
+- Green peas are loaded with antioxidants and anti-inflammatory nutrients.
+This is a good thing for those of us with Rheumatoid Arthritis.

-- Peas can protect against stomach cancer (gastric cancer) a disease that occurs more commonly in those who have a very low intake of antioxidants and anti-inflammatory nutrients.
+- Peas can protect against stomach cancer (gastric cancer).
+These forms of cancer occur more commonly in those who have a very low intake of antioxidants and anti-inflammatory nutrients.

 "Ahem!
 What is nutritional yeast?"

-"Oh yeah!" nutritional yeast is a cultivated fungus by name Saccharomyces cerevisiae that is grown on either sugarcane or beets molasses.
+"Oh yeah!" nutritional yeast is a cultivated fungus by name Saccharomyces cerevisiae.I ti that is grown on either sugarcane or beets molasses.
 Unlike the baking yeast that's active, meaning alive, nutritional yeast is dead.
 We call it deactivated yeast because it undergoes pasteurization.

-Nutritional yeast has a handful of health benefits that are not to neglect.
+Nutritional yeast has a handful of health benefits that are not to be ignored.

 - It's a good source of protein